-A creative writing task based on Home Fire, by Kamila Shamsie.
+A creative writing task based on 'Home Fire', by Kamila Shamsie.
+(20% of the overall grade).

-A comparative essay, where students develop their own question to examine poetry by Ocean Vuong and 'A Streetcar Named Desire', by Tennessee Williams.
+A comparative essay, where students develop their own question to examine poetry by Ocean Vuong or Maya Angelou and 'A Streetcar Named Desire', by Tennessee Williams.